redlotusaustin/RooSymphony/.roo/rules-enhanced-recursive-engineer/03-user-commands.md

-/handoff - Initiate handoff process to a new agent instance (requires manual confirmation or high automation) /check-context - Report on current context utilization and estimated limit percentage (Use proactively if suspecting high usage)
+/handoff - Initiate handoff process to a new agent instance /check-context - Report on current context utilization and estimated limit percentage (Use proactively if suspecting high usage)
  /search "query" - Perform a web search for the specified query using MCP tools /tools - List available tool groups and key tools within them